mjsmyth/abiquo-wiki-examples/README.md

 Where the 0001 file appears to have been used, only the file name given and no status string is included.

 Status strings include:
-  * **modifier**: if the last user to modify the Confluence page is not the same as the user running the script
+  * **modifier**: if the last user to modify the Confluence page is not the same as the user running the script.
+By default, this page will not be updated
-  * **alternative**: the file name pattern is the same but the file name included in the page is different, e.g. a user has changed the 0001 file for an 0002 file
+  * **alternative**: the file name pattern is the same but the file name included in the page is different, e.g. a user has changed the 0001 file for an 0002 file.
+By default, this page will be updated with the alternative page
   * **duplicate**: the `abc_xxx` page was created already, and there is also an `abc_XXX.0001.txt` file, where part of the text "XXX" is in a different case.
 By default, this page will be ignored
   * **custom**: this page will be updated with the custom file specified by the user.
-Note that custom file names cannot contain spaces
+Note that custom file names cannot contain spaces.
+By default this page will not be updated
-  * **invalid**: there is no valid filename, e.g. because the filename contains spaces
+  * **invalid**: there is no valid filename, e.g. because the filename contains spaces.
+By default this page will not be updated

 #### wiki_prohibited.json.txt
 Files that must NOT be included in the wiki (e.g. files containing licenses).
 The file is in the format "Page name" : "File path"